moccalotto/kissrpg/index.md

 ### Stress Threshold
 The stress threshold is the number of points of damage/stress the character can suffer before suffering a consequence.
 By default this number is 10.
 Some monsters or NPCs may have a higher or lower number.
-Certain effects (magical spells, items, buffs, debuffs, disease, etc.) can increase or decrease this number.
+Certain effects (armors, spells, disease, etc.) can increase or decrease this number.
 The character can also increase this number when she advances.

 Healing and Recovery